-- 207. The first parameter used in the supervisory formula for calculating regulatory capital requirements for credit risk is the Probability of Default.
-According to the CRD, IRB institutions are expected to have rating systems which: - Assign obligor/exposure risk ratings and validate the accuracy of those ratings (Annex VII, Part 4, Paragraphs 5 to 31). - Translate risk ratings into IRB parameters, specifically for estimating probabilities of default (Annex VII, Part 4, Paragraphs 31, 49-72).
+- 252. The first parameter used in the supervisory formula for calculating regulatory capital requirements for credit risk is the Probability of Default.
+According to the CRD, IRB institutions are expected to have rating systems which: - Assign obligor/exposure risk ratings and validate the accuracy of those ratings (Annex VII, Part 4, Paragraphs 5 to 31 of the CRD). - Translate risk ratings into IRB parameters, specifically for estimating probabilities of default (Annex VII, Part 4, Paragraphs 31 and 49 to 72 of the CRD).